-- Planted mostly in mid-May to July 1, including after failed cotton (check your herbicide rotations) - Rolling Plains, end of planting July 1 vs. mid-July (latter is less optimal) - High Plains, recommend planting by ~June 20 north of Lubbock to June 25 south of Lubbock (maturation slows considerably in cool weather) - Experience suggests earlier does better - Minimal input crop (but don't neglect N fertility needs) - All kinds of planting conditions for stubble, seeding equipment - "The hardest thing about growing sesame is getting it planted right."
+- Planted mostly in mid-May to July 1, including after failed cotton (check your herbicide rotations from cotton) - SW Oklahoma/TX Rolling Plains, end of planting July 1 vs. mid-July (latter is less optimal) - High Plains, recommend planting by ~June 20 north of Lubbock to June 25 south of Lubbock (maturation slows considerably in cool weather) - Experience suggests earlier does better (May vs. June) - Minimal input crop (but don't neglect N fertility needs) - All kinds of planting conditions for stubble, seeding equipment - "The hardest thing about growing sesame is getting it planted right."

-HP/RP Production Tips
+SW Okla & Texas RP Production Tips

-- Plowing too deep dries out the field and can result in mediocre stands - Need firm seed bed for this small seed - Slow growth in first 6 weeks or so, grass problems treated with clethodim (Select products) or especially sethoxydim (Poast products) - ⊙ Thin fields often look like candidates for plowing, but stands when left in place especially if uniform, often surprise - Sesame at any time is susceptible to glyphosate drift, also Ignite, etc. - Any combine works well-pickup reels often used, but bat reels might be better; all-crop headers can work, too
+- Plowing too deep dries out the field and can result in mediocre stands - Need firm seed bed for this small seed - Slow growth in first 6 weeks or so, grass problems treated with clethodim (Select products) or especially sethoxydim (Poast products) - Thin fields often look like candidates for terminating, but stands when left in place especially if uniform, often surprise - Sesame at any time is susceptible to glyphosate drift, also Ignite, etc. - Any combine works well-pickup reels often used, but bat reels might be better; all-crop headers can work, too